QUICK TRAIL FACTS

 - Sights: pond, outdoor sculpture, field, wetland, universally-accessible trail

 If there was a competition for best trail in Maine, this would be a contender!
 While there aren’t the dramatic views that other trails might have, the Western Foothills Land Trust has made an impressive forest path.
 The trail from Shepard’s Farm over to Pleasant Street (roughly 2.6 miles) was built with beginner mountain bikers in mind, I think.
 It is smooth, and wide, and pretty.
 I think you might even be able to get a wheelchair in here (although there are some rough patches).
+The land trust has also built a dedicated 1/2-mile ADA-accessible path.

 The trail network linking Shepard Farm and Witt Swamp is not yet complete.
 A map at the Shepard’s Farm trailhead says two new trails will be complete by 2019.
 The main parking lot is on Crockett Ridge Road, although it looks like there’s a pullover space on Pleasant Street for a few cars.